sendgrid/docs/source/Integrate/libraries.md

 .NET
 {% endanchor %}

 -   [StrongGrid](https://github.com/Jericho/StrongGrid) *by Jeremie Desautels* - Strongly typed library (no dynamic types!) for working with SendGrid's v3 API.
 Available as a [nuget package](https://www.nuget.org/packages/StrongGrid/).
+This library also includes a parser for Events and Inbounce Email webhooks.

 {% anchor h3 %}
 Universal